doytsujin/athackst.github.io/_articles/bridging_ros_ros2.md

 #     ServoCtrlMsg.msg
 # )

-# Change service files declaration to a cmake variable instead of a the ROS add_service_files(...) custom macro.
+# Change service files declaration to a CMake variable instead of the ROS add_service_files(...) custom macro.
 # You will need to include the name of the folder here too.
 set(srv_files
    "srv/ActiveStateSrv.srv"